-If a user wants to share all of their training sessions, in the Polar Flow web service, and would like the sessions to be visible in the Explore view, this can be done by changing the privacy setting of their sessions to Public.
+If a user wants to share all of their training sessions in the Polar Flow web service, and would like the sessions to be visible in the Explore view, this can be done by changing the privacy setting of their sessions to Public.

+The entire session history can be set to Private by clicking the Update all to Private button.
 Furthermore, it is possible to change the privacy settings of a single training session by opening the session and choosing Public, Followers or Private.

 A: Sessions set to public are visible to anyone via the Explore feature, whereas sessions set to private can only be seen by the user him- or herself.
 If the user wants to keep their profile private and yet share some training sessions, their name is not shown in the Explore view but ‘Private user’ is displayed instead.
 It should not have been possible to link public training sessions of this type to a particular user profile.

 The issue was caused by the fact that the public training session details contained the User Identifier (UID) that could be linked to a particular user.
 This also applies to sessions belonging to private user profiles.
-With the help of this identifying UID it was possible to retrieve users public training sessions by altering the search parameters in the browser.
+With the help of this identifying UID it was possible to retrieve users' public training sessions by altering the search parameters in the browser.
 By doing this, the training sessions belonging to a private profile could be linked to each other.
 Training sessions that have not been set to public by the user are not displayed publicly.
 When there are multiple public training sessions that always start and end in the same location, it is possible to deduce potential points of interests associated with the user.
 The same method also worked the other way round: one could first find sessions in a specific location and then search for these users’ other training sessions.
 This was especially unfortunate, for example, for military personnel and intelligence agents.